 - Check if there are items in your budget that you can remove or find a cheaper alternative for those items

 - Educate yourself by reading personal finance books or blogs and try to learn from other people’s experiences (with caution – not all solutions might apply to your situation)

 - Assuming you still can’t make ends meet even with the most basic budget, look for a higher paying job

 - Supposing a higher paying job is unavailable in your area consider moving to another location (to minimize risk, make sure that you already have employment before you move to a new place)

 - In case relocating to another place is not possible as of the time being, consider creating another source of income (a second job or a side-hustle)

-- If you are unsure and confuse on what to do, seek some advise and help from family and friends or government and non-government organizations specializing in this kind of situation
+- If you are unsure and confuse about what to do, seek some advice and help from family and friends or government and non-government organizations specializing in this kind of situation

 Indulging in Vices

 Another reason why people get into debt is because of their vices.
 Regardless of how much money you make, if you have uncontrollable vices that cost a fortune then you will always end up in debt.
 Some of the most common vices that often put people in debt include drugs, alcohol, and gambling.